-Part of the mission of Mississippi College is to stimulate the intellectual development of students through the liberal arts and sciences.
-Physics is the science that seeks to describe the physical phenomena that are observed in the universe.
-It is broad ranging, essential to all the sciences, and typically divided into the following sub-fields: classical mechanics, electricity and magnetism, thermodynamics and statistical mechanics, modern physics, and quantum mechanics.
-The primary focus of this course is to further explore the fundamental concepts of electricity and magnetism, focusing primarily on the subject of electrostatics.
-Students will develop problem solving skills and learn how to logically approach and evaluate a variety of physical situations related to this topic.
+Physics is the study of the physical phenomena that we observe in our universe.
+It is broad ranging and essential to all the sciences.
+The goal of this course is to further explore the fundamental concepts of physics, focusing on the areas of electrodynamics, and electromagnetic waves.
+Students will develop problem solving skills, learning how to logically approach and evaluate a variety of physical situations.